-- Several hardliners that included Qalibaf (see above); Khamene'i foreign policy advisor Velayati; and then-chief nuclear negotiator Seyed Jalilli. - Former chief nuclear negotiator Hassan Rouhani, a moderate and Rafsanjani ally. - The COG denial of Rafsanjani's candidacy, which shocked many Iranians because of Rafsanjani's prominent place in the regime, as well as the candidacy of an Ahmadinejad ally.
+- Several hardliners that included Qalibaf (see above); Khamene'i foreign policy advisor Velayati; and then-chief nuclear negotiator Seyed Jalilli. - Former chief nuclear negotiator Hassan Rouhani, a moderate and Rafsanjani ally.

+• The COG denied Rafsanjani's candidacy, which shocked many Iranians because of Rafsanjani's prominent place in the regime, as well as the candidacy of an Ahmadinejad ally.

 Green Movement supporters, who were first expected to boycott the vote, mobilized behind Rouhani after regime officials stressed that they were committed to a fair election.
 The vote produced a 70% turnout and a first-round victory for Rouhani, garnering about 50.7% of the 36 million votes cast.
 Hardliners generally garnered control of municipal councils in the major cities.
-Most prominent in Rouhani's first term cabinet were:
+Most prominent in Rouhani's first term cabinet were

-- Foreign Minister: Mohammad Javad Zarif, a former Ambassador to the United Nations in New York, who was assigned to serve concurrently as chief nuclear negotiator, a post traditionally held by the chairman of the Supreme National Security Council.
-In September 2013, Rouhani appointed senior IRGC leader and former Defense Minister Ali Shamkhani as secretary (head) of that body; Shamkhani has espoused more moderate views than his IRGC peers. - Oil Minister: Bijan Zanganeh, who served in the same post during the Khatemi presidency and attracted significant foreign investment to the sector.
+- Foreign Minister: Mohammad Javad Zarif, a former Ambassador to the United Nations in New York, who was assigned to serve concurrently as chief nuclear negotiator. - Oil Minister: Bijan Zanganeh, who served in the same post during the Khatemi presidency and attracted significant foreign investment to the sector.
 He replaced Rostam Qasemi, who was associated with the corporate arm of the IRGC. - Defense Minister: Hosein Dehgan.
 An IRGC stalwart, he was an early organizer of the IRGC's Lebanon contingent that evolved into the IRGC-Qods Force.
 He also was IRGC Air Force commander and deputy Defense Minister. - Justice Minister: Mostafa Pour-Mohammadi.
-As deputy Intelligence Minister in late 1980s, he was reportedly a decisionmaker in the 1988 mass executions of Iranian prisoners.
-He was Interior Minister under Ahmadinejad.
-Proposed legislation in the 115th Congress (H.Res.
-188) would condemn Iran for the massacre and urge the United Nations to fully investigate it.
+As deputy intelligence minister in late 1980s, he was reportedly a decisionmaker in the 1988 mass executions of Iranian prisoners.
+He was interior minister under Ahmadinejad.
+In the 115th Congress, H.Res.
+188 would have condemned Iran for the massacre.